-The Massachusetts Senate Committee on Ways and Means released the proposed Senate Fiscal Year 2024 (FY24) budget on May 9, 2023 and the Senate will begin debate on the budget on Tuesday, May 23, 2023.
 The Commonwealth’s Fiscal Year 2024 budget runs from July 1, 2023 to June 30, 2024 and serves as an important legislative vehicle to fund state programs and services, local initiatives, and important policy priorities.

-Senate Budget Proposal Information (May 2024)
+Senate Budget Information (May 2023)

 Senator Friedman FY24 Budget Opening Floor Speech

-Proposed Local Funding for the 4th Middlesex District (Arlington, Billerica, Burlington, Lexington, Woburn)
+FY24 Senate Budget Local Funding for the 4th Middlesex District (Arlington, Billerica, Burlington, Lexington, Woburn)